HughJeffner/FFRK-LabMem/README.md

 ### Screen offsets
+From version 0.9.10 and higher, screen offsets can be automatically detected using `Alt+O`.

 To allow different screen sizes, there are `screen.topOffset` and `screen.bottomOffset` in `FFRK-LabMem.exe.config`.
 This corresponds to the height in pixels of the gray bars at the top and bottom of your screen that FFRK uses to support different screen sizes.
 You can take a screenshot and measure them in a image editor, or just try to guestimate it.
 If you have no bars at the top or bottom just leave it the default of 0.

 ## Configuration